dacort/bootslap/README.md

 #### Battleschool
 Pretty close to what I want, but utilizes its own playbooks for installing common software.
 I'd much rather just depend on homebrew and homebrew-cask.

+## dacort's specifics

+Reviewing this again and documenting a few in-between steps I have.

+- Create a new SSH key (depending on machine):
+  `ssh-keygen -t rsa -b 4096 -C "${USER}@$(hostname -s)"`

+- After the `install.yml` step, start up Dropbox, 1Password, and Arq and do an initial backup (or restore).